JGarza4903/PyBer_Analysis/README.md

 * Average fares for each city type.
 * Total number of drivers for each city type.

-2. Create Box and Whisker plots to visualize gathered data and determine if there are any outliers.
+2. Create Box and Whisker plots to visualize gathered data and determine if there are any outliers for the following:.
 * Number of fares for each city type
 * Fares for each city type
 * Number of drivers per city type

-3. Create pie charts that visualize data against city types.
+3. Create pie charts that visualize data against city types for the following:.
 * Percentage of total fares.
 * Percentage of total rides.
 * Percentage of total drivers.